Meeting with three corporate foundation leaders – What impact?

 © Didier Gentilhomme

-The programme targets rural and peri-urban areas with very high unemployment.
-The neediest people within these communities are identified by using a household index, an asset test, and a basic interview.
-Women who may be interested in starting their own microenterprises are invited to learn about Phakamani’s programme.
-To date, the institution has over 31,000 female clients all located in rural areas and manages a portfolio of nearly € 3 million.
+The Phakamani Foundation's program targets rural and peri-urban areas where unemployment rates are very high.
+The neediest people within these communities are identified using a household index, an asset assessment, and a baseline interview.
+Women who may be interested in starting their own microenterprises are invited to familiarize themselves with the Phakamani program.
+To date, the institution has more than 31,000 clients, all located in rural areas, and manages a portfolio of nearly €3 million.

 Corporate foundations: what impact?